Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hamas fighters

 These shoulder-fired weapons are quite effective, easy to transport and conceal.
-During the Battle of Fallujah in 2004, an American battalion participating in the breakthrough of enemy defenses lost six M1A2 Abrams tanks to these anti-tank missiles.
-When defending Mariupol in 2022, the Ukrainian army used Kornets, NLAWs, Javelins.
+During the Battle of Fallujah in 2004, a US battalion attempting to break through enemy defenses lost six M1A2 Abrams tanks to these anti-tank missiles.
+When defending Mariupol in 2022, the Ukrainian army used Kornets, NLAW, and Javelin missiles.

 Fifth is the impact of strong defensive positions and the involvement of snipers.
-Hamas will conduct an active defense based on close combat.
+Hamas will conduct active defenses based on close combat.
 This tactic relies on fortified positions (buildings made of concrete and steel, often with multiple basements and tunnels) and snipers.

-In 2014, Hamas deployed 2,500–3,500 troops to defend Gaza with mortars, shoulder-fired missiles, rocket-propelled grenades, machine guns and small arms fire, mainly from well-defended positions.
+In 2014, Hamas deployed 2,500–3,500 troops to defend Gaza with mortars, shoulder-fired rockets, rocket-propelled grenades, machine guns, and small arms fire, mostly from well-defended positions.

-The history of urban warfare shows that it can take weeks, even months, to capture a position that is considered a stronghold.
-During the Battle of Stalingrad in 1942, it took a German division nearly two months of fighting to capture a four-story building known as the Pavlov House.
-In the liberation of Marawi, it took the Philippine Army weeks to clear several isolated rebel buildings.
+The history of urban warfare shows that it can take weeks, even months, to capture a position considered a stronghold.
+In the Battle of Stalingrad in 1942, a German division took nearly two months to capture a four-story building known as the Pavlov House.
+To liberate Marawi, the Philippine army took weeks to free several isolated buildings held by rebel forces.

 Source